The Role of MOSES: A Benchmarking Resource

 MOSES aims to solve these issues by providing a unified “measuring stick” for distribution learning models in chemistry.

 The core contribution is the standardization of the distribution learning definition for molecular generation.
 Why focus on distribution learning?
-While simple rule-based restrictions (like molecular weight limits) are easy to apply, distribution learning allows chemists to apply implicit or soft restrictions.
-This ensures that generated molecules not only satisfy hard constraints but also reflect complex chemical realities—such as the prevalence of certain substructures or avoiding unstable motifs—defined by the training distribution rather than explicit programming.
+Rule-based filters enforce strict boundaries like molecular weight limits.
+Distribution learning complements this by allowing chemists to apply implicit or soft restrictions.
+This ensures that generated molecules satisfy hard constraints and reflect complex chemical realities defined by the training distribution.
+These realities include the prevalence of certain substructures and the avoidance of unstable motifs.

 - A Clean, Standardized Dataset: A specific subset of the ZINC Clean Leads collection with rigorous filtering.

-- Diverse Metrics: A comprehensive suite of metrics that measure not just validity, but also novelty, diversity (internal and external), chemical properties (properties distribution), and substructure similarity.
+- Diverse Metrics: A comprehensive suite of metrics that measure validity alongside novelty, diversity (internal and external), chemical properties (properties distribution), and substructure similarity.

 - Open Source Platform: A Python library